Topl/Bifrost/gjallarhorn/README.md

 or you can go to: http://localhost:63342/bifrost/gjallarhorn/target/scala-2.12/api/index.html

 The documentation can also be found through GitHub Pages:
- - There exists a github action (which can be found in `Bifrost/.github/workflows/gjallarhorn_doc_gen.yml`) that should update the documentation page every time there is a new `git push` to the branch define in the .yml file
+ - There exists a github action (which can be found in `Bifrost/.github/workflows/gjallarhorn_doc_gen.yml`) that should update the documentation page every time there is a new `git push` to the specified branch defined in the .yml file.
  - Your GitHub pages must be set-up within the settings file of the repository